MalavikaGowthaman/Heart-disease-prediction-using-Machine-Learning/README.md

 7. **Deployment**: Deploy the model using a Flask application.
 This includes setting up a web server to allow doctors to interact with the model through a user-friendly interface.

 8. **Develop a Flask App**:
-   - Build a Flask app that integrates the saved best model to enable predictions based on new patient data.
+   - Build a Flask application that integrates the saved best model to enable predictions based on new patient data.
    - Launch the local server app to facilitate user interaction and predictions in real-time.

 ## Key Features